Skip to main content

 Real Wins: Two Before/After Case Studies

-In our analysis, we tracked a B2B cybersecurity vendor whose product comparison pages were rich in detail but earned zero AI citations.
-After restructuring their FAQ section into question-heading pairs and adding a feature table, ChatGPT began citing that page in answers to “best endpoint security” queries.
+In our analysis, After restructuring their FAQ section into question-heading pairs and adding a feature table, ChatGPT began citing that page in answers to “best endpoint security” queries.
 Within three weeks, they appeared in 8 distinct AI answer sessions, directly adjacent to well-known analyst brands.

 Another example comes from a manufacturing software company.
 Their “integration” page was a single long scroll of narrative text.
 We split it into a definition box, a compatibility table, and an FAQ grid.
 In our measurement, the page went from zero AI citations to being referenced in 5 Perplexity answer threads per week.
 The table was explicitly cited as a source for integration specs.